ryancj14/LinkToTheNow/docs/VS_Code.md

 When you open up a file in VS Code that you don't want to be closed automatically, right click on the tab and click `Keep Open`.
 That was really helpful to learn because files just kept getting closed and replaced in the tab by new files I would open, which in that case I didn't want.

+***

+You can open a workspace, which basically means opening multiple folders instead of just one.

+***

+`ctrl + p` lets you search for a file in your directory.

+***

+F1 brings up a searchable drop-down of every command you can do in vs code.

+***

+`ctrl + space` brings up options

+`ctrl + shift + space` brings back up the function arguments

+***

+You can have two terminals going by pressing the slpit page button on the terminal.

 ----------------------------------
 Initially created by Ryan Johnson, June 2020.